These dark chocolate amaretto fudge cookies are decadent with just a hint of booze; perfect for the holidays!

 2. Swap out your pantry.
 The easiest way to fail at something is lack of preparation.
 Toss the conventional flours and stock up on some gluten free alternatives like oat, buckwheat, brown rice and a good gluten free baking mix.

 3. Arm yourself with resources.
 Honestly?
 Scour Pinterest.
 There are an insane amount of gluten free ideas out there.
-This board is one of my favorite GF resources, especially for sweet treats.

 And for this time of year especially,

 4. Bring something with you!
 Going to a party and not sure there’s going to be anything you can eat?
 Well make something you can and bring it!
 And if it’s an upcoming holiday party, I’m going to suggest these dark chocolate amaretto fudge cookies.

 Because (we’re doing the valley girl voice again) they’re like, omg, totally amazing.
 And once you taste these you’re going to realize GF can be pretty freakin’ epic if you want it to be.
 If these don’t prove that after one bite, try this gluten free Crumbl copycat dark dream cookie recipe and you’ll definitely be convinced.

 Peanut Butter Stuffed Black Bean Cookies

 Chocolate Dipped Cashew Almond Butter Cookies with Candied Sage

 Almond Pulp Cookies (Cranberry Orange Thumbprints)

 Tart Cherry Fudge Thumbprints